 Our lawyers recently won two cases for families with wrongful death claims.
 In both cases, a dump truck turned at an intersection and ran over a bicyclist.
 In both cases, the bicyclist tragically did not survive.

 “These cases are about more than money.
-The families want answers, justice and improved safety for other bike riders,” said Fred Pritzker, a lead lawyer for these lawsuits.
-Fred notes that summers mean more bicycles and construction vehicles are on the road.
+The families want answers, justice and improved safety for other bike riders,” said Pritzker Hageman attorney Eric Hageman.
+Eric notes that summers mean more bicycles and construction vehicles are on the road.
 “Drivers of construction vehicles need to look for bicycles and help make the roads safe for everyone.”

-Who Can be Sued for a Dump Truck Accident?
+Who Can be Sued if a Dump Truck Caused Personal Injury or Wrongful Death?

 More than one party may be liable (legally responsible) for an accident: